openx/prebid-mobile-android/mobile-android-sdk-doc/README.md

 -   **Tracking of render impression**.
 Prebid In-App Bidding SDK tracks [render impressions](info/android-sdk-impression-tracking.md) according to the IAB Measurement Guidelines for all managed ads.
 Ads rendered by Primary Ad Server SDK track an impression beacon according to the internal algorithms.
 -   **Fast and seamless integration.**

-## Contact Us

-If you have any questions or need help, go to [Prebid Support](https://docs.prebid.org/support/index.html).